 Free Consultation:

-In Pennsylvania, it is illegal to drive, operate or be in actual physical control of the movement of a vehicle with marijuana in one’s blood system.
-Driving and operating a vehicle is obvious – whether a driver is on a highway or roadway, he or she is driving.
+In Pennsylvania, it is illegal to drive, operate or be in actual physical control of the movement of a vehicle under the influence of marijuana.
+This applies even if you have a medical marijuana ID card.
+It is obvious when driving and operating a vehicle is taking place, but it is important to note the latter phrase “actual physical control.”

 For a conviction, under 75 Pa.C.S. §3802(d), the following mandatory minimum penalties apply: